Iowa special education system funding to drop as expected need rises

 “This is a pretty devastating cut from what we’ve had, and it is going to show up in numbers … it’s just going to be harder to serve the kids,” said Matt Eide, a lobbyist for the Area Education Associations of Iowa.

-The funding was part of the standings budget approved by a Senate budget subcommittee on Tuesday.
+The funding was part of the standings budget approved on a party-line vote by the Senate Appropriations Committee on Tuesday, with Republicans in support and Democrats opposed.
 It will need to pass in the House and Senate before being eligible to be signed into law.

-Adding to the budget cut, lobbyists for AEAs said on Tuesday they expect to see an influx of private school students because of a law passed this year that will allow parents to use taxpayer-funded education savings accounts to send their student to a private school.

 Iowa law entitles students in private schools the right to special education services in the same manner provided to public school students.